linkerd/linkerd/BUILD.md

 [success] Total time: 14 s, completed Jan 29, 2016 4:29:40 PM
 ```

-Similarly, a namerd executable can be produced with the command:
+Similarly, a Namerd executable can be produced with the command:
 ```
 > namerd/assembly
 ```